Christian Detlev Reventlow

-Biography
+Early life and education

-He was the son of Conrad, Count Reventlow, chancellor of Denmark, and his first wife, Anna Margarethe Gabel (1651–1678).
+Reventlow was the son of Conrad, Count Reventlow, chancellor of Denmark, and his first wife, Anna Margarethe Gabel (1651–1678).
 He was a brother of Christine Sophie Holstein (1672–1757) and a half-brother of Anne Sophie Reventlow (1693–1743), second wife and queen consort of King Frederick IV of Denmark.

+Career

 Reventlow had a military career and fought in the Danish contingent against the French during the War of the Grand Alliance.
 In 1701 he was sent at the head of the Danish troops to fight the French in Italy during the War of Spanish Succession, serving under Prince Eugene of Savoy (1663–1736).
 He took part in the Battle of Höchstädt in 1704 and was severely wounded in the Battle of Cassano in 1705.
 At the Battle of Calcinato on 19 April 1706, Count von Reventlow was pitted against General Louis Joseph de Bourbon, duc de Vendôme (1654–1712), in a battle resulting in a French victory.
 His forces were divided as Reventlow was in command of the imperial army at both Montichiari and Calcinato.